aimeos/upscheme/README.md

 ### Creating tables

-The table scheme object you get by calling `$db->table( '<table name>' )` in your migration task gives you full access to the table and you can add, change or remove columns, indexes and foreign keys, e.g.:
+The table scheme object you get by calling [`table()`](#dbtable) in your migration task gives you full access to the table and you can add, change or remove columns, indexes and foreign keys, e.g.:

 ```php
 $this->db()->table( 'test', function( $table ) {